Anjaan (soundtrack): Release

 The audio rights were purchased by Sony Music India for ₹75 lakh, including its Tamil and Telugu versions.
-Producer G. Dhananjayan of UTV Motion Pictures, which distributed the film had tweeted that the audio launch of the film will take place on 23 July 2014, coinciding with Suriya's 39th birthday, in a grand manner.
-However, the audio release was rescheduled to 30 July 2014 with the team considered Chennai Trade Centre as the venue for the album release.
-The tracklist of the Tamil album was released on 20 July 2014.
+Producer G. Dhananjayan of UTV Motion Pictures, which distributed the film had tweeted that the audio launch of the film will take place on 17 July 2014, in a grand manner.
+However, the audio release was rescheduled to 22 July 2014 with the team considered Chennai Trade Centre as the venue for the album release.
+The tracklist of the Tamil album was released on 14 July 2014.

-On 24 July, the makers announced that the planned audio launch has been cancelled, due to security reasons and instead, the audio was supposedly released in the stores and online platforms directly on 30 July 2014.
+On 17 July, the makers announced that the planned audio launch has been cancelled, due to security reasons and instead, the audio was supposedly released in the stores and online platforms directly on 23 July 2014, coinciding Suriya's birthday.
 A launch event was held on the same day at Sathyam Cinemas in a simple manner, with the film's cast and other celebrities being present.
 Videos of two songs "Bang Bang Bang" and "Ek Do Teen" and a theatrical trailer for the film were screened for selected fans.

-The audio launch of the Telugu version Sikander took place on 4 August 2014 at the Shilpakala Vedika in Hyderabad, with actors Allu Arjun, Nagarjuna and director S. S. Rajamouli being present as chief guests, although it was initially reported that Kamal Haasan and Kannada star Puneeth Rajkumar would attend the function.
+The audio launch of the Telugu version Sikander took place on 31 July 2014 at the Shilpakala Vedika in Hyderabad, with actors Allu Arjun, Nagarjuna and director S. S. Rajamouli being present as chief guests, although it was initially reported that Kamal Haasan and Kannada star Puneeth Rajkumar would attend the function.

 Track listing

 Reception

-The album topped the iTunes India charts and received generally favourable response from fans, while its critical response was mixed.
+The soundtrack received mixed reviews from critics.
 Indiaglitz stated "the album sounds quite innovative from Yuvan's regular style.
 Yuvan hit the first six after his 100+ albums".
-Bollywood Life stated "Anjaan music is a treat for Suriya fans while the rest can enjoy this likable album" and rated the album 3 out of 5.
-Siddarth Srinivas of Cinemalead stated that the album was "Pure chartbuster material.", and gave 3.5 out of 5.
 Akilan Nagarajan of Moviecrow gave 3.25 out of 5 and concluded, "On the whole, Anjaan may not be a Paiyya, but is definitely Yuvan back to his energetic times.
 He plays safe as he includes a track or two that are meant to be purely for commercial reasons and not to be taken very seriously, but nevertheless entertaining".
 K. Siddharth of Sify gave 3.25 out of 5 and wrote, "On the whole, Anjaan is a complete package catering to the fans of all genres consisting of a melody, rock, item number & a folkish number.
 Yuvan Shankar Raja makes sure he blends his experimentation along with the mass expectations.
 The 'Lingusamy-Yuvan Shankar Raja' track record is intact!".

 In contrast, Behindwoods stated "Yuvan gives some of these familiar templates a fresh overhaul" and rated the album 2.75 out of 5.
-Milliblog too gave a mixed review calling it an "uneven commercial soundtrack by Yuvan".